Record Sealing Attorney

 Were You Ever Convicted?

-Question number two is very important.
+This question is very important.
 A conviction (when the court adjudicates you guilty or delinquent) in any criminal case (including from other states) will make you ineligible to seal or expunge a criminal record.
 It does not matter that the record you want sealed or expunged was not a conviction - any conviction will disqualify you.

 You Can Be Found Guilty and Not Convicted in Florida